lensesio/kafka-connect-tools/README.md

       -f <value> | --format <value>
             Format of the config, default is PROPERTIES.
 Valid options are 'properties' and 'json'.

       Command: ps
       list active connectors names.

       Command: get
       get the configuration of the specified connector.

       Command: rm
       remove the specified connector.

       Command: create
       create the specified connector with the config from stdin; the connector cannot already exist.

       Command: run
       create or update the specified connector with the config from stdin.

       Command: diff
       diff the specified connector with the config from stdin.

       Command: status
       get connector and it's task(s) state(s).

       Command: plugins
       list the available connector class plugins on the classpath.

       Command: describe
       list the configurations for a connector class plugin on the classpath.

       Command: pause
       pause the specified connector.

       Command: restart
       restart the specified connector.

       Command: resume
       resume the specified connector.

       Command: validate
       validate the connector config from stdin against a connector class plugin on the classpath.

+      Command: task_ps
+      list the tasks belonging to a connector.

+      Command: task_status
+      get the status of a connector task.

+      Command: task_restart
+      restart the specified connector task.

 You can override the default endpoint by setting an environment variable `KAFKA_CONNECT_REST` i.e.

     export KAFKA_CONNECT_REST="http://myserver:myport"